 Want more on this topic?
 Read my follow-up interview with Vee Popat: Life After Viral—5 New Takeaways from Nightmares Fear Factory.

 Last week, my brother did what thousands of people have done all over the world this October.
 He sent me a link to Nightmares Fear Factory’s Flickr stream, which features hilarious photographs of people touring the haunted house.

 Most of the visitors, photographed by hidden cameras during the experience, are clearly losing their minds:

 Since the Buzzfeed groundswell, Nightmare’s website, photos and social media pages have attracted worldwide coverage.

-A quick glance through their Twitter feed provides an impressive media pedigree: the Toronto Star, ABC News, Good Morning America, The Huffington Post, The Wall Street Journal, Canada AM (to see the video, click October and then choose Friday, October 14 and then 8:30 am), and Digg.com, among others.
+A quick glance through their Twitter feed provides an impressive media pedigree: the Toronto Star, ABC News, Good Morning America, The Huffington Post, The Wall Street Journal, Canada AM, and Digg.com, among others.
 They also got a shoutout on Jay Leno.